lc-soft/trad/README.md

 - **Optimized for UI:** Simplify your development work with syntax features specialized around the needs of user interface creation.
 - **Easy to use:** Designed for C developers' usage habits, you can get started quickly without having to spend a lot of time reading complex documents.
 - **Not Productive:** The current version of the architecture design has not been stable and is only used for technical communication, not for production.
-- **Community-driven:** The source code is small and easy to read and modify.
+- **Community-driven:** small size, easy to read and modify.
 Anyone can participate in the design of language specifications, and this project development status is affected by community activity.
 - **Cross platform:** Support for Linux and Windows desktop platforms, but does not support Mac OS and mobile platforms

 Trad's syntax is based on JavaScript, it has good compatibility with existing JavaScript development tools/editor extensions, and it won't change much for a long time, so you can temporarily write it as JavaScript.